NazierH/Education-Perfect-Answer-Interceptor/README.md

 # Education Perfect Answer

-3 days of constant programming lead to this.
+4 days of constant programming lead to this.
+Use it well 😉

+And dont say you made it.
+Because you didn't.

 ## Usage